 Accurate assessment of the specifics of a pulley injury without advanced imaging techniques is nearly impossible.
 Some climbers shy away from doctors for these types of injuries, but if you are able to, seeking out a specialist to diagnose your injury should probably be the first step.
-In One Move Too Many, Schöffl, recommends first attempting to assess the injury via ultra-sound technique, and then to seek an MRI if a diagnosis is not reached.
+In One Move Too Many, Schöffl, recommends first attempting to assess the injury via ultra-sound technique and then seeking an MRI if a diagnosis is not reached.

 Opinions about how much time off to take after a pulley injury have shifted for the most part.
 While once it was considered normal to take a month or more off from any type of climbing for any type of pulley injury, the current experts recommend anywhere from no time off and a reduction in training volume and intensity to 2 weeks of immobilization, 4 weeks of functional therapy, and then easy climbing after 3-6 months depending on the severity of the injury.